busraileri/hackerrank-python-solutions/README.md

 ## HackerRank Python Solutions

 This repository contains my solutions to various Python challenges from HackerRank.
-The solutions include a range of problems that focus on basic syntax, algorithms, data structures, and other advanced topics.
+The solutions include a range of problems that focus on basic syntax, algorithms, and other advanced topics.

 ## Index of Solutions